matroderick/tariff-interoperability/README.md

 📩 **chris.stock@retailenergycode.co.uk**

-- For the TDS: We will provide a structured Excel template for feedback.
+- For the TDS: Thanks for the feedback we received through the structure Excel spreadsheet.
+You can view this feedback here: [TDS Feedback](https://view.officeapps.live.com/op/view.aspx?src=https%3A%2F%2Fraw.githubusercontent.com%2FRetail-Energy-Code%2Ftariff-interoperability%2Frefs%2Fheads%2Fmain%2Ffeedback%2FFeedback%2520on%2520Tariff%2520Data%2520Specification%2520(TDS).xlsx&wdOrigin=BROWSELINK).

 - For the API spec: Please provide direct comments or documents.

 All feedback will be: